A modern wallet that bridges the gap between physical and digital payment methods.

 Secondary Font / Body Text

-Our prototyping process involved multiple iterations, each refining the concept based on user feedback and technical feasibility.
-We started with sketches, moved to cardboard mockups, and eventually created fully functional prototypes.
+Our prototyping process involved multiple iterations based on user feedback and technical feasibility.
+We began with sketches, moved on to cardboard mockups, and eventually built fully functional prototypes.

-We created a cardboard prototype to test the basic ergonomics and size constraints.
+We created a cardboard prototype to test basic ergonomics and size constraints.

-At this stage of the prototype, we soldered the technology externally for the first time to make the controls actually operable, including a push and turn button.
-We also added an LED strip to the front to provide visual feedback.
+In this iteration, we soldered the technology externally to enable operable controls, including a push and turn button.
+An LED strip was added to the front to provide visual feedback, allowing users to change colors to match their card arrangement.

 We can control this via the buttons so that you can change the color to match the card arrangement stored in the app by turning the knob.